 - Developing nonhormonal contraception methods that inhibit ovulation

-- Funded through the CRB, the Male Contraceptive Development Program (MCDP) conducts a wide range of research with the goal of developing useful contraceptive products for men.
+- Funded through the CRB, the Preclinical Contraceptive Development Program (PCDP) conducts a wide range of research with the goal of developing useful contraceptive products for men.
 Research focuses for the program include studies on:

 - How mechanisms regulating sperm maturation might be targeted by novel male contraceptives